Best Bunk Bed Mattress (2023): Reviews and Buyer’s Guide

 The bottom layer is called Support+.
 It’s a durable base foam that keeps the body resting on the surface without sagging.
 Support+ enhances the contouring properties of the comfort layers and reinforces the shape of the mattress, so the surface remains level.

 The Zoma Mattress includes a 100-night sleep trial.
 You can return the Zoma Mattress if your child doesn’t like the bed for a full refund after the adjustment period.

-The Zoma Mattress is covered by a 10-year warranty that protects against sagging greater than 0.75 inches and other manufacturing defects.
+The Zoma Mattress is covered by a 10-year warranty that protects against sagging greater than an inch and other manufacturing defects.
 During the warranty period, Zoma will repair or replace the mattress at no extra cost.

 - Excellent for active kids

 - Cooling gel memory foam absorbs body heat

 If you’re looking for a simple memory foam mattress for your child’s bunk bed, the Vaya Mattress may be the perfect solution.
 The bed contains two layers of breathable and responsive foam.
 Your children won’t feel trapped inside the mattress and can easily change sleeping positions.